Universe: Chronology and the Big Bang

 The prevailing model for the evolution of the universe is the Big Bang theory.
 The Big Bang model states that the earliest state of the universe was an extremely hot and dense one, and that the universe subsequently expanded and cooled.
 The model is based on general relativity and on simplifying assumptions such as the homogeneity and isotropy of space.
 A version of the model with a cosmological constant (Lambda) and cold dark matter, known as the Lambda-CDM model, is the simplest model that provides a reasonably good account of various observations about the universe.
-The Big Bang model accounts for observations such as the correlation of distance and redshift of galaxies, the ratio of the number of hydrogen to helium atoms, and the microwave radiation background.

 The initial hot, dense state is called the Planck epoch, a brief period extending from time zero to one Planck time unit of approximately 10−43 seconds.
 During the Planck epoch, all types of matter and all types of energy were concentrated into a dense state, and gravity—currently the weakest by far of the four known forces—is believed to have been as strong as the other fundamental forces, and all the forces may have been unified.
 The physics controlling this very early period (including quantum gravity in the Planck epoch) is not understood, so we cannot say what, if anything, happened before time zero.
-Since the Planck epoch, space has been expanding to its present scale, with a very short but intense period of cosmic inflation speculated to have occurred within the first 10−32 seconds.
-This was a kind of expansion different from those we can see around us today.
-Objects in space did not physically move; instead the metric that defines space itself changed.
-Although objects in spacetime cannot move faster than the speed of light, this limitation does not apply to the metric governing spacetime itself.
-This initial period of inflation would explain why space appears to be very flat, and much larger than light could travel since the start of the universe.
+Since the Planck epoch, the universe has been expanding to its present scale, with a very short but intense period of cosmic inflation speculated to have occurred within the first 10−32 seconds.
+This initial period of inflation would explain why space appears to be very flat.